Deter, Defend, Protect: 378th AEW conducts rapid airpower generation exercise

 |0

-This work, Deter, Defend, Protect: 378th AEW conducts rapid airpower generation exercise [Image 5 of 5], by SSgt Kevin Dunkleberger, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Deter, Defend, Protect: 378th AEW conducts rapid airpower generation exercise, by SrA Erin Dunkleberger, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.